Past, In Boots

 africa-day-19

-Photos and Slideshow to come!
-Gotta get the words down first!!
 We said goodbye to Cape Town and flew north to Namibia, landing in Walvis Bay — a place where the Atlantic Ocean meets the Namib Desert in a way that feels almost improbable.
-From the air, …
+From the air, the landscape looked like someone had taken a giant paintbrush …

 Read More